-The first motor vehicle safety inspection program in the United States was introduced in Massachusetts in 1926.
+The first safety inspection program in the United States, introduced in Massachusetts in 1926.
 Today, 18 states and the District of Columbia maintain safety inspection programs.
 As one of them, North Carolina safety inspections began in 1966.

-North Carolina established emissions inspections to test vehicles to determine whether their pollution controls are working properly.
+North Carolina established emissions inspections to test vehicles to determine whether their pollution controls are working correctly.
 Using onboard diagnostics systems installed on new

-cars and trucks since 1996, technicians can check to see how vehicle equipment controls nitrogen oxide (NOx) emissions, the main cause of ozone, acid rain and haze in North Carolina.
+cars and trucks since 1996, technicians can check to see how vehicle equipment controls nitrogen oxide (NOx) emissions, the leading cause of ozone, acid rain and haze in North Carolina.

 requirements established to keep the state’s air quality in compliance with guidelines set by the Environmental Protection Agency.

-Since November 1, 2008, North Carolina’s vehicle safety and emissions inspections have been electronically added to the vehicle’s registration record.
-This means that windshield inspection stickers are no longer issued by your inspection station.
+Since November 1, 2008, North Carolina’s vehicle safety and emissions inspections began to add to the vehicle’s registration record electronically.
+It means that your inspection station no longer issues windshield inspection stickers.
 The vehicle’s safety and emissions inspections are due the same month as the vehicle’s registration renewal.
-Inspections must be obtained no more than 90 days before registration renewal is due.
-Remember to get your vehicle inspected before attempting to renew your registration.
+Examinations must be obtained no more than 90 days before registration renewal is due.
+Remember to get your car inspected before attempting to renew your registration.